MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-windowslogon.md

 <!-- Description-Source-ADMX -->
 This policy setting allows you to control whether anyone can interact with available networks UI on the logon screen.

-- If you enable this policy setting, the PC's network connectivity state cannot be changed without signing into Windows.
+- If you enable this policy setting, the PC's network connectivity state can't be changed without signing into Windows.

 - If you disable or don't configure this policy setting, any user can disconnect the PC from the network or can connect the PC to other available networks without signing into Windows.
 <!-- DontDisplayNetworkSelectionUI-Description-End -->